Trish Regan: Trump economic strategy will lead to even more market wins in 2020

 The success of U.S. markets and the growth in our economy and wages tells you: no one cares about the “Schiff show.”

-As such, I suspect we are witnessing a generational realignment of the Republican and Democrat parties.
+As such, I suspect we are witnessing a generational realignment of the Republican and Democratic parties.

 Union bosses, who have shelled out big bucks to Dems, haven’t had a clue how to manage the growing threat of globalism and, as such, the very candidates they supported gave them policies like NAFTA!
 The U.S. lost an estimated 800,000 jobs as a result of that policy.
 AFL-CIO President Richard Trumka called NAFTA, “the worst agreement that ever happened” and said, “Everybody knows that the NAFTA model hasn’t worked.”